Smashitter2020/BootstrapQuiz/README.md

 # BootstrapQuiz
-BootstrapQuiz is a simple quiz that lets you create Bootstrap quizzes quickly using utilites and JavaScript, and may be used to try out Bootstrap quizzes like classes, components, and more.
+BootstrapQuiz is a simple quiz that lets you create quizzes using Bootstrap quickly using utilities and JavaScript, and may be used to try out Bootstrap quizzes like classes, components, and more.